skanev/playground/scheme/sicp/README.markdown

 This is the Escher-like picture library, introduced when talking about data abstraction and robust design.
 Note, that this might not run with the Racket that you install from Homebrew.
 It has a bunch of problems with depending on `libcairo` that I don't care to debug.
 Downloading a pre-compiled distribution from the Racket site is enough.

     RACKET=~/Code/runtime/racket/bin/racket rake run:showcase:picturelang

+### The metacircular evaluator (section 4.1)

+This is the basic metacircular evaluator explored in Chapter 4 for the book.
+It is very basic and featureless.
+It is fairly easy to run it, although you should be careful what you are typing in.
+Run it with:

+    rake run:showcase:evaluator